Alivemonstor/al-treasurehunt/README.md

 # al-treasurehunt

 A new way for your non-illegal players to get some non-illegal money!
 Configurable to add items of your choice and locations of your choice.
 This script brings the fun in RP!
+Feel free to make PR's and suggestions if needed

 ## Video Preview